Geometry and topology of geometric limits I: Main results

-By applying Theorem \ref{thm_c}, we can construct various examples of geometric limits $G$ of quasi-Fuchsian groups isomorphic to $\pi_1(S)$ preserving the parabolicity such that $N_0$ has infinitely many simply degenerate ends and infinitely many wild ends simultaneously.
+By applying Theorem \ref{thm_c}, we can construct various examples of geometric limits $G$ of quasi-Fuchsian groups isomorphic to $\pi_1(S)$ such that $N_0$ has infinitely many simply degenerate ends and infinitely many wild ends simultaneously.

 The last theorem is a classification theorem which is analogous to the ending lamination theorem for finitely generated case.